Ellipsis

 - She liked it, but I didn’t.

-A reduced infinitive is when you leave out a repeated verb phrase after an infinitive with to.
+This is called a reduced infinitive.
+It’s when you leave out a repeated infinitive or infinitive verb phrase after to.

-go out. - ‘Are you going to sell the car?’
-‘No, I‘ve decided not to
+- ‘Are you going to sell the car?’
+‘No, I‘ve decided not to (sell the car). ‘

 Substitution